nflorez228/IBIO4680/01-Linux/Readme.md

    scp -r USER@SERVER:/datos1/vision/sipi_images .
    ```

-   Notiec how the second commad will fail without the -r option
+   Notice how the second commad will fail without the -r option

+See [here](ssd.md) for different types of SSH connection with respect to your OS.

 ## File Ownership and permissions